Sous Vide Short Ribs (Korean, Boneless Beef)

 Instructions

 - MARINATE SHORT RIBS: Pour marinade into large zipper lock bag along with boneless beef short ribs.
 Ribs should be in a single layer.
 Use 2 bags if needed.
 Remove air and seal bag.
 Squish meat around to ensure meat is well covered with marinade.
 Place in fridge for 24 hours (or 6 hours if taking a shortcut).
 Remove meat and reserve the marinade (save it in a sealed container in fridge).
-Dab meat a bit with a paper towel and place in a fresh ziploc in a single layer.
+Dab meat with a paper towel and place in a fresh ziploc in a single layer.
 Use 2 bags if needed.

-- GRILL KOREAN SHORT RIBS: Spray grill with oil and heat to medium high (450-500F).
+- GRILL KOREAN SHORT RIBS: Spray grill with oil and heat to medium high (450-500F/232-260C).
 Brush glaze on both sides of short ribs.
 Spray ribs with oil on one side to avoid sticking.
-Grill for 2 minutes on one side that is sprayed with oil.
+Grill for 2 minutes on the side that is sprayed with oil.
 No need to grill the other side.
 Brush on extra glaze and serve with remaining sauce on the side.
 Garnish with chopped green onions and/or sesame seeds if desired.
 Serve hot or at room temperature.

 Recipe Notes